 The establishment of a robust national touring circuit from 1980 on and the rise of new Auckland-based independent label Propeller Records meant Blam Blam Blam were well placed to take full advantage of the creative turmoil.

 There’s no doubt that these were political times, but that is only part of the information and motivation fans took onboard.
 It doesn’t preclude the usual activity of young lives.
 Focusing on one over the other meant the joy and individual agency of growing up in exciting times was deflated and almost lost beneath a furrowed political brow.

-The Blam Blam Blam story properly began in 1977 with The Plague, an Auckland punk-theatre group giving expression to the ideas of poet, performer and filmmaker Richard Von Sturmer.
-That’s them onstage at Nambassa 79 and in the movie of the same name – Richard Von Sturmer, Sara Fort and Charlotte Wrightson – a bright body paint away from nature – up front of the musical core of Ian Gilroy, Tim Mahon, Andrew Snoid and Mark Bell.
+The Blam Blam Blam story properly began in 1977 with The Plague, an Auckland punk-theatre group giving expression to the ideas of poet, performer and filmmaker Richard Von Sturmer (not to be confused with mid-1960s Rotorua band The Plague).
+Auckland’s Plague were onstage at 1979’s Nambassa Festival and in the movie of the same name – Richard Von Sturmer, Sara Fort and Charlotte Wrightson – a bright body paint away from nature – up front of the musical core of Ian Gilroy, Tim Mahon, Andrew Snoid and Mark Bell.

 They got around did The Plague, headlining in Auckland at Squeeze and State Theatre, and at Hamilton’s Hillcrest and Wellington’s Last Resort, but despite all that exposure, the only contemporary song available was ‘Panthers of Sound’ on Festival Music, the double-album Nambassa soundtrack.